austin-liou/degree-check/README.md

     grunt build

+Change directories to the `dist/` folder.

+    cd dist

+If you have not deployed before, you must add the Heroku remote.

+    git remote add heroku git@heroku.com:degree-checker.git

-Change directories to the `dist/` folder, add the Heroku remote, then commit and push the build to Heroku.
+Now commit your changes and push the build to Heroku.

 ```
-cd dist
-git add remote heroku git@heroku.com:degree-checker.git
 git add -A
 git commit
 git push heroku master